lwcarani/lwcarani.github.io/_posts/2024-09-06-dropbox-clone.md

 The project uses the Spring Boot Maven plugin for building.
 The main class is set to `io.github.lwcarani.DropboxCloneApplication`.

-To build a JAR file in Eclipse IDE using Maven, follow these steps:
+To build a JAR file in the Eclipse IDE using Maven, follow these steps:

 1. Ensure your project is set up as a Maven project in Eclipse.
 2. Open the project in Eclipse.